emrelio/ANV_Flight_Computer/README.md

 Type-C connector for reading logged data,

-433mHz LO-RA for long-range wireless communication with U.FL connection,
+433mHz LoRa for long-range wireless communication with U.FL connection,

 Notification LED's for memory write and wireless communication,